olebole/irafdoc/doc/onedspec.dispcor.rst

   nonlinear dispersion function to the image without any interpolation.
 The interpolation function parameter has been eliminated and the package parameter <i>interp</i> is used to select the interpolation function.
-The new interpolation type <tt>"sinc"</tt> may be used but care should be exercised.
+The new interpolation type <span style="font-family: monospace;">"sinc"</span> may be used but care should be exercised.
   The new task supports applying a secondary zero point shift spectrum to a master dispersion function and a spatial interpolation of the shifts when calibration spectra are taken at the same time on a different region of the